marcwiest/helixcss/README.md

 The BEM naming convention helps CSS authors comply with the OOCSS principle of using a flat selector hierarchy composed of equally-specific class selectors.

-## Responsive Typography

-Throughout your project, use 'rem' whenever you want the size to be adaptable to whatever the HTML's base font-size value is set to.

 ## Documentation

-For the moment there are only code examples available inside the components folder and the index file.
-Over time, a more detailed, written documentation and maybe a tutorial video will be made available.
+For the moment there are only code examples available inside the objects and components folder.
+Over time, a more detailed documentation will be made available.

 ## Folders & Contents